codigoderey/codigoderey/README.md

 - 👋 Hi, I’m @codigoderey
-- 👀 I’m interested in full stack javascript development
+- 👀 I’m interested in full stack web development
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning C# .Net, Angular and Sitecore
-- 💞️ I’m looking to collaborate on full stack web applications
+- 💞️ I’m looking forward to collaborate on full stack web applications
-- 📫 How to reach me codigoderey@outlook.com
+- 📫 You can reach me at contact@reynaldo.website

 <!---
 codigoderey/codigoderey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.